 - 1/4 cup (60ml) red wine vinegar

 - 2 tablespoons (40g) tomato purée

 - 500ml freshly-brewed black coffee

 - Brown the meat.
 Remove the beef from the refrigerator 30 minutes before cooking, so it has time to come up to room temperature.
 Mix the salt and pepper in a large bowl.
 Rub the beef all over with the seasoning in the bowl.

 - Heat the cooking oil in a heavy-based casserole over a medium-high heat.
-Sear the beef until browned all over with a caramelised crust – about 6 minutes.
-Transfer the browned meat back to the bowl.
+When a few drops of water sizzle and evaporate upon contact with the pan, add the beef.
+Sear the beef, turning regularly, until browned all over with a caramelised crust – about 6 minutes.
+Transfer the browned meat back to the large bowl.

 - Fry the spices.
 The spices need to be fried in hot oil to develop their flavour, so add more cooking oil if there is not enough in the casserole.
-Add the dried spices (cumin, paprika, oregano, bay leaves and black cardamom pods), and fry for 1 minute.
+Add the dried spices (cumin, paprika, oregano and bay leaves), and fry for 1 minute.

 - Deglaze the pan.
 Add the red wine vinegar and scrape off any browned bits from the bottom of the pan with a spatula.
 Cook until all the vinegar evaporates – about 3 minutes.

 - Simmer the stew.
 Add the remaining stew ingredients (tomato puree, tinned tomatoes and coffee).
 Stir until blended, then return the beef to the casserole.
 The beef should be more-or-less submerged in liquid.
 Top up with a bit of extra water if this is not the case.
 Bring to the boil, then reduce the heat to low.
 Cover, and leave to simmer gently for 3 hours.
 Uncover, and cook for 1 hour more, or until tender and starting to fall off the bone.